-Tumwater High School has, through TOGETHER!, implemented a Social Norms campaign, which uses posters to teach students the real numbers behind alcohol and drug use.
+Eight Washington state high schools, through TOGETHER!, have implemented a Social Norms campaign, which uses posters to teach students the real numbers behind alcohol and drug use.
 It shows them the majority of kids do NOT use these substances, reversing negative peer pressure.
-The statistics in the posters are of THS students, based on a survey the students took the previous year, so students can see the actual behaviors of their peers..
+The statistics in the posters are of students in that school, based on a survey the students took the previous year, so students can see the actual behaviors of their peers..
 A new poster is put up around the school each month.

 Here is TOGETHER!
 Operations Director Meghan Sullivan talking about Social Norms and showing some of the posters from the Tumwater High School campaign:

 Voices of Youth